 “Take your stinking paws off me you damn dirty ape!”

-Released at the same time as Stanley Kubrick’s groundbreaking 2001: A Space Odyssey, Planet of the Apes is a brilliant science fiction film based on La Planète des singes (1963) by French writer Pierre Boulle.
-It explores a variety of compelling themes –evolutionary biology, space/time travel, and the nature of prejudice (apropos for its themes, Planet of the Apes was released one day before the death of Martin Luther King Jr).
+Released at the same time as Stanley Kubrick’s groundbreaking 2001: A Space Odyssey, Planet of the Apes gives us a brilliant science fiction examination of the “past as prologue” thematic idea.
+It is based on the novel La Planète des singes (1963) by French writer Pierre Boulle.
+Planet of the Apes explores a variety of compelling ideas –evolutionary biology, space/time travel, the nature of prejudice among others (apropos for its themes, Planet of the Apes was released one day before the death of Martin Luther King Jr).
 Television’s golden writer Rod Serling was hired to write the script (originally intended to be a Twilight Zone spin-off), but after a year or so Serling departed the project so the script cycled through different writers eventually settling on Michael Wilson, writer of Bridge on the River Kwai.
 Apparently the final script contained numerous departures from Boulle’s original novel which concerned a couple traveling through space who discover a message in a bottle about a man who uncovers a planet populated planet filled with intelligent apes.
 The pair scoff at the idea but the twist reveals this couple to be actually a pair of intelligent chimpanzees traveling through space.

 Planet of the Apes was to become an iconic and rare science fiction success in Hollywood at the time, spawning four sequels in the 1970s, a television show, an animated cartoon, and further remakes including Tim Burton’s widely panned 2001 film and a surprisingly praised reboot trilogy released between 2011-2017 (Rise of the Planet of the Apes in 2011, Dawn of the Planet of the Apes in 2014, and War for the Planet of the Apes in 2017).
 Thus far I have watched two of the original 1970s sequels —Beneath the Planet of the Apes (1970) and Escape from the Planet of the Apes (1971)— but they fall far short of their predecessor.
 The 1968 original was the fortunate beneficiary of Franklin J. Schaffner’s directorial efforts (also the director of Patton among other classic films).
 Somehow he managed to lead a project that very well could have been a campy, silly picture about talking monkeys and turn it into a compelling science fiction thriller.